opcaic/docs/intro/installation-instructions.rst

   The email address used for admin login.
 This needs to be a valid email.

 Seed:AdminPassword
   Password which should be used for login.
+The password must conform to the minimum strength requirements, which by default is at least 8 characters.
+See also :ref:`password-strength-config` for detail how to configure the minimum password strength.

 We recommend using command line parameters for the admin account credentials.
 Supposing that correct values for other variables have been provided either in ``appconfig.json`` or environment variables,